MarketingPipeline/Conversations/TO-DO.md

 - [ ] Create any corpus data-sets.
 - [ ] Translate corpus etcs.
 - [ ] Any improvements that make the chatbot more friendly developer & user wise.
+- [ ] Fix issues for mobile (NLP.js library has conflicts for mobile inputs)